LLNL/RAJA/docs/sphinx/user_guide/tutorial/launch_exec_pols.rst

 policy types ``RAJA::cuda_block_z_direct``, ``RAJA::expt::cuda_global_thread_y``,
 and ``RAJA::expt::cuda_global_thread_x``, respectively.
 Thus, we use a a two-dimensional CUDA thread-block and three-dimensional compute grid to map the loop iterations to CUDA threads.
-In comparison to RAJA-CUDA example int :ref:`_kernelexecpols-label`, ``RAJA::expt::loop`` methods support execution policies which enable mapping directly to a the global id of a compute grid.
+In comparison to RAJA-CUDA example in :ref:`kernelexecpols-label` , ``RAJA::expt::loop`` methods support execution policies which enable mapping directly to the global thread ID of a compute grid.

-To be explcit with loop tiling for platform portable solution we can dispatch the kernel usng a combination of ``RAJA::expt::tile`` and ``RAJA::expt::loop`` methods as below:
+Using a combination of combination of ``RAJA::expt::tile`` and ``RAJA::expt::loop`` we can create a loop tiling platform portable solution as illustrated below:

 .. literalinclude:: ../../../../exercises/launchintro-execpols_solution.cpp
    :start-after: _raja_tensorinit_cuda_tiled_direct_start